wmoore012/A-Song-A-Day-365/docs/licensing.md

 - `licenses/` — any third‑party licenses and notices

 Pro source and assets are fully closed.
 No BSL or open-source license applies to Pro code or content.
 All rights reserved.
-If you’re interested in a Pro license, contact: team@thenukes.app
+If you’re interested in a Pro license, contact: jsmashmusic@gmail.com